-During the Thanksgiving holiday season, the number of long-distance trips in the U.S. increases by 54 percent, according to the Bureau of Transportation Statistics, and you may be planning to be one of those millions of drivers on the road.
-If so, have you ensured your car is road trip ready?
+During the 2019 winter holiday season, over 50 million people will head out on the road, and you may be one of them.
+If so, have you ensured your car is road-trip ready?
 Here are some tips to prepare your vehicle for a safe holiday-travel season.

 Inspect your vehicle

 One of the easiest things you can do before a road trip is inspect your car.
 You should look for damages, ensure all lights and safety features are operational, and check the tires for proper inflation.
-It's also wise to check your vehicle's fluids like oil, antifreeze, and gas.
+Do you have a spare tire?
+Check that pressure, too.
+It's also wise to check your vehicle's fluids like oil, coolant, and brake fluid.
+(If your brake fluid level is low, after topping off you should have a professional technician inspect your brake system to make sure you don't have a dangerous leak.)
 If your trip is super long, consider an oil change just to be safe.

 Test major components

 There are thousands of moving parts on your vehicle, so it's tough to test every single one.
 The good news is, your local Advance Auto Parts can test the major systems to ensure they're working properly including starters and alternators, batteries, and check engine lights.
 Stop by your local store to see what free services they offer such as free battery installation with purchase.
 Our knowledgeable team members can tell you if everything is operating properly and recommend replacements if need be.